maneerlik/kotlin-koans/README.md

 <a href="string-templates"></a>
 ### String templates
-Triple-quoted strings are not only useful for multiline strings but also for creating regex patterns as you don't need to escape a backslash with a backslash.
+:label: Triple-quoted strings are not only useful for multiline strings but also for creating regex patterns as you don't need to escape a backslash with a backslash.

 The following pattern matches a date in the format `13.06.1992` (two digits, a dot, two digits, a dot, four digits):
 ```Kotlin